 - Users have often reported that the platform is heavy on their browser and hangs.

 Renderforest was established in 2013.
 It’s another great cloud-based DIY video creation tool for making simple short videos and intros.
-You can create an explainer video, experiment with kinetic typography, create promo videos and other multimedia, such as slideshows, dynamic invitations, corporate presentations, infographics, etc.
+You can create an explainer video, experiment with kinetic typography, promo videos, and other multimedia, such as slideshows, dynamic invitations, corporate presentations, infographics, etc.

 - Simple interface